amandeepmittal/amanhimself.dev/src/content/blog/patterns-and-anti-patterns-in-nodejs.md

 ### Proper Naming Conventions

 It's important to follow a naming convention when naming constants, variables, classes, and functions in an app.
-This helps you visually differentiate between local variables, global variables, functions, classes, etc., and maintain a consistent style throughout your codebase.
+This helps you visually differentiate between local variables, global variables, functions, classes, and so on, and maintain a consistent style throughout your codebase.

 For naming local variables and functions, use lowerCamelCase.